HarshTripathi1103/Data_Pirates_KJ/README.md

 ## Features

 - AI-based blog content generation
+- Protect the AI Api using Clouflare Worker and analyze Ai request using AI Gateway.
 - Utilizes Next.js for server-side rendering and static site generation
 - Styled with Tailwind CSS for modern and responsive design
 - Interactive UI components using Radix UI